 Highly Recommended Courses:

-(Please note: This list is not meant to be all inclusive and includes suggestions only!)
+(Please note: This list is not meant to be all-encompassing and includes suggestions only.
+Check the undergraduate catalog for course availability.)

 - Upper level biology courses such as: